 In his quest for innovation Jean-Claude has made a small selection of wine from 70-year old vines in the 2015 vintage and this is being aged in clay amphora.
 The principle is that these encourage subtle oxygenation and result in greater complexity of flavour.
 It is not yet ready for bottling, but we tasted it and it was a revelation!

-After the enormous success of our first shipment of their 2015s, we have revisited their wines in 2016.
+After the enormous success of our shipments of their 2015s and then the 2016s, we have been blown away by the even better 2019s!
 Above all they are focussed on the fruit and the minerality of the terroir, in a way that is normally only evident in the wines of the Côte d’Or, such as Puligny Montrachet.

-The 2016 vintage : this a ripe vintage with good balancing acidity and good concentration.
-They are drinking beautifully at this stage, but they will gain in complexity over the next two years.
+The 2019 vintage : this a ripe vintage with steely balancing acidity and good concentration.
+They are drinking beautifully at this stage, but they will gain in complexity over the next five years.

 Hand-crafted wines of this quality, made from vines of this venerable age and from such a wonderful terroir are incredibly hard to find.
 They represent truly outstanding value for money!

-We have chosen two delightful Mâcon village wines and two wines from the exciting new appellation of Viré-Clessé, which produces wines of the same quality as the prestigious Pouilly-Fuissé.
+We have chosen two delightful Mâcon village wines and two wines from the exciting new appellation of Viré-Clessé, which produces wines of the same quality as their prestigious neighbour, Pouilly-Fuissé.

 A Mixed Case consists of 3 bottles of each of the following four wines –